Troubleshooting the Shopify POS app

 You can also force the app to resync by temporarily navigating away from the app and opening it up again, or by quitting the app and then reopening it.

 Force close the Shopify POS app

 If you find that the Shopify POS app is slow, not syncing with the Shopify admin, or that it sometimes freezes, then try forcing the app to close and then reopening it.

 Send a report from the Shopify POS app

 If you've tried the troubleshooting steps above and you're still experiencing performance issues with the Shopify POS app, then send a report from the app and contact Shopify Support for technical help.

-- In the Send report dialog, enter a description of the problem that you're experiencing.
+- In the Report a bug dialog, enter a description of the problem that you're experiencing.

 - Tap Send.

-Your feedback and the iOS device's application logs are sent to Shopify, and we'll be in a better position to help you when you contact us.
+Your feedback and the device's application logs are sent to Shopify, and we'll be in a better position to help you when you contact Shopify Support.